-- I will stay with you from the onset of labour until 1-2 hours after the birth while hospital shifts switch, and you're meeting various health care providers.
+- Continual labour support for 1-2 hours after the birth while hospital shifts switch, and you're meeting various health care providers.

-- I will cheer you on, keep you focused on your journey, be a rock for you, offer a perspective on problems and options.
+- I will cheer you on, keep you focused on your journey, be a rock for you, offer a perspective and options.
 I will stay calm and objective.